rosiebe11/dog-project/README.md

 - /images folder: contains images used to test the model.

 ### Findings
-The final architecture used transfer learning and VGG19 pre-trained model to achieve an accuracy of approx 80%.
+The final architecture used transfer learning and Xception pre-trained model to achieve an accuracy of approx 80%.

 ### Conclusion
 The capstone project walks through the implementation of a CNN network.
 The steps taken to improve our understanding of similar neural networks and ultimately build the final CNN are detailed below: